marianoguerra-atik/ohm-highlight/README.md

 ## Notes

-You don't need to ship ohm and the grammar to highlight if the programs are known ahead of time, just ship the `byType` data structure as JSON and call `highlightCodeInNodeFromData` instead of `getHighlightInfo(code)`.
+You don't need to ship ohm and the grammar to highlight if the source code you want to highlight is known ahead of time, just ship the `byType` data structure as JSON and call `highlightCodeInNodeFromData` instead of `getHighlightInfo(code)`.

 ## License